tjhorneriv/ELK-stack-network/README.md

 This ELK server is configured to monitor the following machines:
 - _TODO: List the IP addresses of the machines you are monitoring_

-We have installed the following Beats on these machines:
+I have installed the following Beats on these machines:
 - _TODO: Specify which Beats you successfully installed_

 These Beats allow us to collect the following information from each machine: